Blood sugar management: Reduce blood glucose with low-glycaemic diets.

 Expert webinar: Low-glycaemic carbohydrates & fibres.

 Awareness on the impact of a healthy diet is growing, as is consumer understanding of carbohydrate quality.
 Offer healthier alternatives to high-glycaemic foods with the empowering, physical benefits of Orafti® chicory root fibres, and Palatinose™ and Isomalt, carbohydrates from the sugar beet, that are released more slowly.
-Let our experts walk you through the technical and physiological benefits of our ingredients, market insights, consumer concepts and recipes based on top-level food engineering.

 How fibres and carbs help with diabetes and low glycaemic response.